fairandsmart/right-consent/_pages/home.md

 - image_path: /assets/images/home-onlineform.jpg
   alt: "collect consent in existing online html forms"
   title: "Collect Consent in online forms"
-  excerpt: "Easily integrate your consent collect in an existing HTML Form with a few lines of javascript"
+  excerpt: "Easily integrate your consent collect in an existing HTML Form with a few lines of javascript."
   url: '/about/integrate-html-form/'
   btn_class: 'btn btn--large btn--fs-black'
 - image_path: /assets/images/home-cgumobile.jpg
   alt: "manage TOS in an existing Mobile APP"
   title: "Manage TOS in Mobile apps"
-  excerpt: "Integrate a standard TOS manager in any existing Mobile App using our API or the dedicated SDK"
+  excerpt: "Integrate a standard TOS manager in any existing Mobile App using our API or the dedicated SDK."
   url: '/about/mobile-app-tos/'
   btn_class: 'btn btn--large btn--fs-black'
 - image_path: /assets/images/home-privacycenter.jpg